StrPointless/F.N.F-STR-Engine/README.md

 If you wanna see where this is being built and hangout with some of the other team members for my friends mod of FNF, Head the discord link below.
 -https://discord.gg/qJAdVkm5N7-

+## What to expect in the coming updates

+- Custom Keybinds
+- New in-game UI
+- New menu appearences
+- New optimization features
+- and of course....
+Drum roll please.. badumbadumbadumbadum...
+FULL MAC SUPPORT!